ningzhangfisk/CSCI241/Slides/Topic07.md

 ![tree1](../Resources/tree1.png)

+### Formal Definition of Tree
++ Formally, we define a `tree T` as a set of `nodes` storing elements such that the nodes have a `parent-child` relationship that satisfies the following properties:
+  - If T is nonempty, it has a special node, called the `root` of T , that has no parent.
+  - Each node v of T different from the root has a unique `parent` node w; every node with parent w is a `child` of w.
++ Note that according to our definition, a tree can be empty, meaning that it does not have any nodes.
+This convention also allows us to define a tree recursively such that a tree T is either empty or consists of a node r, called the root of T, and a (possibly empty) set of subtrees whose roots are the children of r.

 ## 7.1.2 Recursive Definition:
 + A tree consists of a root, and zero or more subtrees T1, T2, … , Tk such that there is an edge from the root of the tree to the root of each subtree.